Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

 #### Prerequisites

-- A Cloudinary connection is established, see [Establish a connection to Cloudinary](../Integration/01_EstablishConnection.md)
+- A Cloudinary connection has been established, see [Establish a connection to Cloudinary](../Integration/01_EstablishConnection.md)
-- The required Cloudinary attribute is created, see [Manage the Cloudinary attributes](../Integration/02_ManageCloudinaryAttributes.md)
+- The required Cloudinary attribute has been created, see [Manage the Cloudinary attributes](../Integration/02_ManageCloudinaryAttributes.md)

 #### Procedure